 Part and parcel of the consultancy game is performing code audits.
-Here at United Virtualities, we like to think of it as a tech health check – we’re the doctors dressed in white, equipped with our otoscopes, stethoscopes, reflex hammers, and instrument sterilizer.
+Here at ArganoUV, we like to think of it as a tech health check – we’re the doctors dressed in white, equipped with our otoscopes, stethoscopes, reflex hammers, and instrument sterilizer.

 There are many projects – those that we build from scratch – in which we run comprehensive code audits after mapping out a strategy to carry it out.
 Then there are projects where we inherit legacy code, for example when we’re building on top of previous sites.

 “The idea is to have visibility of the quality of the project and discover any potential bugs, security breaches, performance or scalability issues, development standards and best practices,” said ArganoUV tech lead Marco Perez.
 “Practically the audit is the ‘certification’ that the system meets the expected quality to avoid potential issues.”